apache/incubator-samoa/documentation/Executing-SAMOA-with-Apache-Avro-Files.md

 ### Sample Avro Data for SAMOA

-The samples below describes how the default ARFF file formats may be converted to JSON/Binary Encoded Avro formats.
+The samples below describe how the default ARFF file formats may be converted to JSON/Binary encoded Avro formats.

 #### Iris Dataset - Default ARFF Format